eddiesigner/liebling/README.md

 # Liebling

 Liebling is a beautiful and clean Ghost theme that is easy and comfortable to use. **It's free** and you can use it for any kind of content you might have.
+Now with dark mode 🌓!

 If you use it and you like it, please consider to make a donation to support its development! 🙏🏼